Manoj Tiwari (Delhi politician): Politics

 In 2009, Tiwari contested elections for the 15th Lok Sabha as a candidate for the Samajwadi Party in the Gorakhpur constituency.
-He had been offered a choice of three constituencies and Zeenews reported him as saying that he was not "a political person but was concerned for the development of Purvanchal region of Uttar Pradesh."
+He had been offered a choice of three constituencies and Zee News reported him as saying that he was not "a political person but was concerned for the development of Purvanchal region of Uttar Pradesh."
 He lost to Yogi Adityanath.

 His house in Mumbai was allegedly attacked in November 2009 by an irate mob about remarks that they claimed he had made about Shiv Sena.
 Tiwari denied the allegations.

 In January 2011 Mid-Day reported that the BJP might invite him to join their party and that the association with him would assist their electoral efforts among North Indians.
 Tiwari dismissed the story as being hypothetical, although he would consider his options should an invitation emerge.
 He had been seen with BJP leaders at an event and had expressed admiration for Shatrughan Sinha, the BJP MP for Patna Sahib.

-Tiwari has supported Ramdev's hunger strike at the Ramlila Ground protests and protested the arrest of Anna Hazare.
+Tiwari was active in the 2011 Indian anti-corruption movement and supported Ramdev's hunger strike at the Ramlila Ground protests and protested the arrest of Anna Hazare.

-He won the North East Delhi (Lok Sabha constituency) in the 2014 Indian general elections from BJP.
-He defeated Anand Kumar from AAP with a margin of 1,44,084 votes.
+He went on to win the North East Delhi (Lok Sabha constituency) in the 2014 Indian general elections from BJP.
+He defeated the AAP candidate with a margin of 1,44,084 votes.

-In 2019 general elections, Tiwari, a BJP candidate won against Indian National Congress candidate Sheila Dikshit in North East Delhi constituency of New Delhi by a margin of 3.63 lakh votes.
+In 2019 general elections, Tiwari, a BJP candidate won against Indian National Congress candidate Sheila Dikshit in the North East Delhi constituency of Delhi by a margin of 3.63 lakh votes.

 The Delhi government had decided to stop the production, storage, sale, and use of all types of firecrackers to reduce the rising levels of pollution in Delhi.
-In September 2022, Tiwari moved the Supreme Court against the Delhi government.
+In September 2022, Tiwari moved to the Supreme Court against the Delhi government.
 Tiwari said that that freedom of religion cannot be taken away under the pretext of the right to life.
-Supreme Court refused to provide an early hearing for the petition and dismissed the plea saying "Let People Breathe Clean Air".
-SC also asked the public to use the money on sweets instead of crackers.
+The Supreme Court refused to provide an early hearing for the petition and dismissed the plea saying, "Let people breathe clean air".
+The Supreme Court also asked the public to use the money on sweets instead of crackers.

+In the 2024 General Elections, Manoj Tiwari retained the North East Delhi Lok Sabha seat, defeating former JNU Student Union President and Congress candidate Kanhaiya Kumar by a margin of 138,778 votes.